nvmwill/nexmo-developer/_blog/blogposts/en/updating-an-old-project-part-1.md

 ### Set up for development and run the tests!

 Now, it's time to install the project dependencies and run the tests.
 If they pass, using the latest version of your language and dependencies, great news!
-Mine didn't, so I rolled back my version of Python and used the specific versions of each dependencies that were documented.
+Mine didn't, so I started with the exact dependency versions that were mentioned and incrementally upgraded the dependencies to find out which weren't playing nicely with the latest version of my coding language.

-In this situation, go back to the latest version of your language the code claims to support.
-From here, upgrade incrementally and the problems should reveal themselves.
-(In my case, a dependency changed the way it returned data between versions, so I had to handle how the data was used in the codebase.)
+In this situation, upgrade dependencies incrementally and the problems should reveal themselves.
+One of your dependencies likely had a release with a breaking change since the codebase was last used.
+(In my case, a dependency changed the way it returned data between versions, so I had to rewrite a couple of tests to handle the data properly.)

 ## Tooling that can help you

 This section mentions a few ways to use tooling to get up to speed on a project.
+Using code analysis tools can be extremely useful because their use can be automated, meaning that you can run tooling as often as you like and track your progress as you start to improve the codebase.

+Tooling is also great to use when it comes to planning work, as the insights it gives will tell you where the technical debt and code hotspots are and suggest how you might need to prioritise your time!

 ### Analysis tools

-Static analysics is a way of automatically analysing source code without actually having to run it.
+Static analysis is a way of automatically analysing source code without actually having to run it.
 It can give insight into the structure of a codebase, highlight duplication and other refactoring targets as well as warn you about any potential vulnerabilities.
 There are free tools available online for most languages, and many providers who charge for the service have a free tier for non-commercial or open-source projects, e.g. [sonarcloud](https://www.sonarsource.com/products/sonarcloud/).

 Behavioural analysis refers to learning about a project based on the commit history.
 This can tell you who worked on the project and when, what was changed, and what components are frequently changed together, as well as a host of other insights.
 This is a really useful method for large projects with many committers.
-[CodeScene](https://codescene.com/) has a free tier for open-source projects, and works well.
+[CodeScene](https://codescene.com/) has a free tier for open-source projects and works well.

 ### Test coverage

-Test coverage (the percentage of code statements actually covered by your tests) is useful to work out exactly what your unit tests are testing.
+Test coverage (the percentage of code statements covered by your tests) is useful to work out exactly what your unit tests are testing.
 It can also highlight areas of a codebase which are not tested.
-Tools are available in most languages; for Python I recommend [coverage](https://coverage.readthedocs.io/).
+Tools are available in most languages; for Python, I recommend [coverage](https://coverage.readthedocs.io/).

 [Image of test coverage outputs](blog_images/coverage.png)

 ### Mutation score

-Test coverage can tell you how much of your code is covered by tests, but mutation testing provide more insight into how much you can trust these tests.
+Test coverage can tell you how much of your code is covered by tests, but this doesn't tell you how good your tests are at actually testing the behaviour of your code!
+Mutation testing provides more insight into how much you can trust your tests to do their job and make sure your code works as intended.

 It works by taking statements in your code and changing them slightly, e.g. changing a string/changing a plus to a minus, etc. to produce many "mutant" versions of your code.
 Your test suite is then run against each of these mutant versions of your code.
 Because things have changed, we expect the tests to fail - we say we caught the mutant.
-But if your tests pass in spite of these changes, the mutant escaped and it's possible that small changes could make it into production!
-Thus, the *mutation score* (ratio of mutants we caught to the total number that were created) tells us how much confidence we should have in our tests.
+But if your tests pass despite these changes, the mutant escaped and these small changes could have made it it into production!
+Thus, the *mutation score* (ratio of mutants we caught to the total number that was created) tells us how much confidence we should have in our tests.

 There are versions of this in many languages, including [Stryker](https://stryker-mutator.io/) which has support for Javascript, Node.js and C#.
 In Python, I recommend trying [mutmut](https://mutmut.readthedocs.io/en/latest/), which is simple and effective.